Maelstrom8/Malignance/Documentation/OPTIONAL MODS.md

 Greatsword MAX is a mod that overhauls Warrior skills.
 Requires dinput8.
 Probably cool, never used it.
 Better Augments is a mod I made that tweaks most of the augments, see the nexus page for more info.

-Installation
+*Installation*
 - Greatsword MAX: Inside of `Loose Mod Files`, copy `game_main\param\pl\other\m_pl000_Gsword.ajp` into your unpacked game_main archive - follow the video above.
 Enable the mod (due to it having a rom folder)
 - Better Augments: Inside of `Loose Mod Files`, copy `game_main\param\pl\other\PIAbilityParam.ablparam.xml` into your unpacked game_main archive - follow the video above.
-You can enable it if you want but it doesn't NEED to be
+You can enable it if you want but it doesn't NEED to be.
+THIS MOD IS NOT PAWN SAFE.